logicaldoc/logicaldoc-ce-mysql/README.md

 The LogicalDOC DMS is accesible at http://${DOCKER_HOST}:8080/ and default User and Password are **admin** / **admin**.

 ### Not ready for production
-This image with LogicalDOC Community inside is not directly supported and is not ready for productions.
+This image with LogicalDOC Community inside is not directly supported and is not ready for production.

 ## Start a LogicalDOC with some settings
 ```Shell